Natural Healing For Leaky Gut Syndrome

 - Anticholinergic drugs, tricyclic antidepressants, SSRIs, antidepressants, antibiotics, pain relievers, or medications particularly for IBS (alosetron, lubiprostone, linaclotide) may help you manage your symptoms if you've been diagnosed with IBS.

 When you don't know where to start, it might be tough to heal a leaky gut, and that's where we come in.
-But before we go into detail about how to naturally repair your gut, we want to make sure you understand what gut health is and why it's so essential.
+But before we go into detail about how to naturally repair your gut, we want to ensure you understand gut health and why it's essential.

 We've all heard the expressions “trust your gut” and “I have a gut feeling,” but have you ever wondered why?
 The digestive system is sometimes known as the gut.

-Emotions and intuitive sentiments are often described as having a profound impact on the gut, to the point that these feelings seem to originate in the stomach and lower intestine region.
+Emotions and intuitive sentiments are often described as profoundly impacting the gut.
+These feelings seem to originate in the stomach and lower intestine region.

 The digestive tract has been revealed to contain the second largest network of densely coupled neurons in the nervous system, behind the brain.